sdc-china/IDA-doc/_posts/2018-04-04-checkstyle-deploy-ruleset.md

 	![][checkstyle_deploy_ruleset_cloud_two_6]

-  * After the deployment completes, a success report is generated as follows.
+  * After the deployment is completed, a report will be generated as follows.
 You can also check your IBM Cloud Business Rules service to verify that the ruleset is successfully deployed.

     ![][checkstyle_deploy_ruleset_cloud_two_7]